andrewchambers/bupstash/doc/man/bupstash-restore.1.md

-bupstash-sync(1)
+bupstash-restore(1)
 ================

 ## SYNOPSIS

-Efficiently checkout the contents of a snapshot into a local directory.
+Efficiently restore the contents of a snapshot into a local directory.

-`bupstash checkout [OPTIONS] --into $PATH QUERY... `
+`bupstash restore [OPTIONS] --into $PATH QUERY... `

 ## DESCRIPTION

-`bupstash checkout` performs an efficient set of incremental changes to a directory such that it becomes identical to the requested snapshot.
+`bupstash restore` performs an efficient set of incremental changes to a directory such that it becomes identical to the requested snapshot.
-The incremental nature of `bupstash checkout` makes it well suited for cycling between multiple similar snapshots.
+The incremental nature of `bupstash restore` makes it well suited for cycling between multiple similar snapshots.
 Note that this operation is dangerous as it deletes extra files already present in the destination directory.

-In order to aid file browsing as unprivileged users, `bupstash sync` does not attempt to restore users, groups and xattrs by default.
+In order to aid file browsing as unprivileged users, `bupstash restore` does not attempt to restore users, groups and xattrs by default.
 To set these you must specify the flags --ownership and --xattrs respectively.